About

 Guiding self-exploration

-In my classes, you’ll find an embodied, inquisitive approach rooted in the non-dual that encourages exploration of the right now, rather than perfection of form or transcendence into another, ‘better’ place.
-You won’t hear me telling you you’re “doing it wrong,” because I feel strongly that yoga is a practice of self-discovery, liberation and awakening to the luminosity of all that this.
+In my practice, you’ll find an embodied, inquisitive approach, that encourages an intimacy, to use Michael Stone’s word, with the right now, rather than perfection of form or transcendence into another, ā€˜better’ place.
+You won’t hear me telling you you’re ā€œdoing it wrong,ā€ I feel strongly that yoga is a practice of self-discovery, exploration, liberation and awakening to the luminosity of all that this.

 My Toolkit

-A deeply restorative practice of conscious relaxation.
+• A deeply restorative practice of conscious relaxation.
 Through guided meditation, Yoga Nidra helps reduce stress, improve sleep, and bring a profound sense of calm and clarity.

-A practice of focused breathing techniques to enhance energy, mental clarity, and inner balance.
+• A practice of focused breathing techniques to enhance energy, mental clarity, and inner balance.
 Pranayama helps calm the mind, deepen your practice, and connect you to the present moment.

-A practice of cultivating focus and presence through stillness.
+• A practice of cultivating focus and presence through stillness.
 Meditation helps calm the mind, reduce stress, and foster a deeper connection to yourself and the world around you.

-Whether chanting, sounding or using a curated playlist - sound is a hugely important tool to help us ground, regulate and release.
+• Whether chanting, sounding or using a curated playlist - sound is a hugely important tool to help us ground, regulate and release.
+If an when I use music, you. can trust its there as a collaborator and not just ā€background musicā€.

 My Background